How Do Circadian Rhythm and the Gut Microbiome Influence Sleep and Energy?

 1. Can gut microbes influence sleep?

-2. What disrupts circadian rhythm most?
+2. What disrupts circadian rhythm the most?

 3. Can probiotics help with sleep?